fastcode-ose/www.fastcode.org/src/events/coevolution-workshop.md

 {% imgLeft "/img/fastcode-coevolution.png", "600px" %}

+{% alert "note", "CACHP is 8:45am-12:45pm Saturday, Jan 31, at PPoPP-26 in Sydney, Australia." %}
+Congratulations to the authors of the following talks, accepted for CACHP-26:
+* Efficient Hardware Primitives for Immediate Memory Reclamation in Optimistic Data Structures (A. Singh, T. Brown, and M. Spear)
+* Adaptive Loop Unrolling for Automatic Parallelism Management (S.V.
+Satish and S. Westrick)
+* Synthesizing Dist-Memory Mappings for Tensor Computations with Domain and Hardware Knowledge (M. Kong)
+* Co-Design for Performance and Energy-Efficiency in modern AI paradigms (G. Cong)
+{% endalert %}

 The central idea behind Fastcode is that performance and efficient use of resources must remain a core focus of computing.
 Achieving these goals requires advances not only in algorithm design, but also in programming models, software construction, compilers, and hardware.
 Progress in one of these areas often influences and reshapes the others.

 For example, a new code pattern may first appear as a hand-crafted optimization by an expert programmer, then evolve into a portable compiler transformation, and eventually inspire changes in hardware architecture or system design.
 Such cross-pollination drives innovation, yet opportunities for the communities to engage in joint discussion remain limited.